-Sending campaigns to contact lists that have been acquired (bought, exchanged or loaned) from a third party company where you are not explicitly named will negatively impact deliverability and is strictly prohibited.
-As a result, email addresses must always be collected in a way where the recipient has explicitly opted in to receive communication.
+Sending campaigns to contact lists that have been acquired (bought, exchanged or rented) from a third party company where you are not explicitly named will negatively impact deliverability and is strictly prohibited.
+As a result, email addresses must always be collected in a way where the recipient has explicitly opted in to receive communication from you.
 Use of lists that are bought, rented or scraped from third-parties is prohibited by law in most countries, and is absolutely prohibited on Mailjet servers.

 3 – EMAILS (UNLESS TRANSACTIONAL) CAN ONLY BE SENT WHERE PERMISSION HAS BEEN EXPRESSLY OBTAINED IN NATURE, IT CAN ONLY BE SENT TO RECIPIENTS WHO HAVE EXPLICITLY GRANTED PERMISSION TO RECEIVE THEM

-All your contacts should have granted explicit and provable consent to receive communication.
-This consent should be granted through a confirmed (“double”) opt-in system that clearly expresses the topic of the subscription on an online or offline form via a checkbox.
+All your contacts should have granted clear, explicit and provable consent to receive communication.
+This consent should be granted through a confirmed simple opt-in or double opt-in system that clearly expresses the topic of the subscription on an online or offline form via a checkbox.
 This checkbox must not be checked by default.
-In other words all check boxes have to be blank by default, leaving users the opportunity to willingly opt-in to receive communication.
+In other words all checkboxes have to be blank by default, leaving users the opportunity to willingly opt-in to receive communication.
 Consent to the sending of emails must always also be given separately, i.e. it cannot be combined with other declarations.

 4 – PROOF OF CONSENT MUST BE PROVIDED IN THE EVENT OF AN ESCALATED ABUSE COMPLAINT

-At any given moment, you must be able to provide the following information regarding all email addresses to which you’ve sent emails through Mailjet:
+At any given moment, you must be able to provide information regarding all email addresses to which you’ve sent emails through Mailjet, including: